sulu/sulu-docs/cookbook/securing-your-application.rst

 to set up the permissions accordingly.
 The permission tab presents a list of the available user roles and a few permission icons, which can be activated.

-Therefore the probably already existing `ContentNavigationProvider` has to be extended by the permission tab:
+Therefore the `Admin` class you have created for your own business objects needs some updating.
+You can add the permission tab as shown below:

 .. code-block:: php